toeverything/AFFiNE/README.md

 ## What is AFFiNE

-AFFiNE is an open-source, all-in-one workspace and an operating system for all the building blocks that assemble your knowledge base and much more -- wiki, knowledge management, presentation and digital assets.
+[AFFiNE](https://affine.pro) is an open-source, all-in-one workspace and an operating system for all the building blocks that assemble your knowledge base and much more -- wiki, knowledge management, presentation and digital assets.
 It's a better alternative to Notion and Miro.

 ## Features

 **A true canvas for blocks in any form.
 Docs and whiteboard are now fully merged.**

 - Many editor apps claim to be a canvas for productivity, but AFFiNE is one of the very few which allows you to put any building block on an edgeless canvas -- rich text, sticky notes, any embedded web pages, multi-view databases, linked pages, shapes and even slides.
 We have it all.

 **Multimodal AI partner ready to kick in any work**

 - Write up professional work report?
 Turn an outline into expressive and presentable slides?
 Summary an article into a well-structured mindmap?
 Sorting your job plan and backlog for tasks?
 Or... draw and code prototype apps and web pages directly all with one prompt?
-With you, AFFiNE AI pushes your creativity to the edge of your imagination.
+With you, [AFFiNE AI](https://affine.pro/ai) pushes your creativity to the edge of your imagination,just like [Canvas AI](https://affine.pro/blog/best-canvas-ai) to generate mind map for brainstorming.

 **Local-first & Real-time collaborative**